-Monitoring your name online can help, alerting you of any potentially negative pages appearing in search results.
+Monitoring your name online can help, alerting you of any potentially negative pages appearing in Google’s search results anyway.
 With monitoring, you’ll be able to address any new issues right away.

 We offer reputation monitoring and privacy protection services that help you protect and defend your online reputation.
 Our Monitoring & Private Protection services can help keep your internet reputation clean!